Rapid growth of seed black holes during early bulge formation: Method

 We perform the 13 simulations shown in Table~\ref{tab:model} with different bulge mass ($M_\star = 0$, $10^5$, $10^6$, $10^{6.5}$, and $10^7~\msun$), initial gas density at the center ($n_{\rm c}=10^2$, $10^{2.5}$, $10^{3}$, $10^{3.5}$, and $10^4~\cc$), and halo virial temperature ($T_{\rm vir}=10^4$ and $10^5~\K$).
 In all the simulations, we adopt the initial BH mass to $M_{\bullet, 0}=10^5~\msun$.
 The SFE and the initial density normalization are assumed to be $\epsilon_\star = 0.05$ and $f_0=1$, respectively, for most of the cases.
 To see the impact of their parameter choice, we additionally consider a case (B7T5N3-highSFE), where a higher SFE of $\epsilon_\star = 0.5$ and $f_0=4$ are set.

 In Fig.~\ref{fig:cartoon}, we summarize the characteristic physical scales that determine the properties of accretion flows onto a seed BH embedded in a protogalaxy.
-In our case, the typical values of the BH gravitational influence radius (the so-called Bondi radius) for neutral gas, ($\mu=1.22$) defined by
+In our case, the typical value of the BH gravitational influence radius (the so-called Bondi radius) is given by